timescale/docs/timescaledb/overview/release-notes/index.md

 - Continuous aggregates without reaggregation

-Since Continuous aggregates are not storing partials anymore and with also removing re-aggregation, now it is possible to create indexes on aggregated columns in the materialization hypertable in order to improve the performance even more.
+Because continuous aggregates no longer store partials, and re-aggregation is removed, it is now possible to create indexes on aggregated columns in the materialization hypertable.
+This can further improve performance.
 We have also removed restrictions on types of aggregates users can perform with Continuous Aggregates: